barreleye/barreleye/README.md

 [![Discord](https://img.shields.io/discord/1026664296861679646?style=flat-square&color=blue)](https://discord.gg/VX8PdWSwNZ)
 [![Twitter](https://img.shields.io/twitter/follow/barreleyelabs?color=blue&style=flat-square)](https://twitter.com/BarreleyeLabs)

+⚠️ This is an actively developed work-in-progress and not yet ready for production.
+Use at your own risk ⚠️

 ## What is Barreleye?

 Barreleye is an open-source **entity-based blockchain analytics** tool.
 It can show what digital assets an address has and trace back where they came from.